-For the last few months, I have been volunteering for Music City Animal Rescue (MCAR).
+Since 2014, I have been volunteering for Music City Animal Rescue (MCAR).
 In all of my years of living, I have never met such Saints.
 Music City Animal Rescue is a foster network in Nashville, Tennessee.
-Music City Animal Rescue currently has four fosters, over ten animals available for adoption, and a few rescued animals that are rehabilitating.
+Music City Animal Rescue currently has four fosters, over twenty animals available for adoption, and a few rescued animals that are rehabilitating.
 Needless to say, that is a lot of work on the shoulders of four foster parents.
 There are hundreds of animals that are surrendered to shelters for either being too old or too time consuming, and most of these animals will be put down for those reasons.

-Not only does MCAR save from the shelter, but also rescue the animals that are roaming the streets of Nashville.
-Music City Animal Rescue has saved over 100 animals in the past year including a nursing mother dog that was tied to a post, and three kittens that were living beneath a porch.
+Not only does MCAR pull animals from the shelter, but also rescue the animals that are roaming the streets of Nashville.
+Music City Animal Rescue has rescued over 100 animals in the last year including a nursing mother dog that was tied to a post, and three kittens that were living beneath a porch.
 But each animal that we save makes the stress all worth it.
 These animals were wrongfully abandoned, and they need our help.
 Without fosters, these animals would either be put down or left to die on the streets.

 What is remarkable about Music City Animal Rescue is that there aren’t any animals that don’t deserve their love and care.
 That is why MCAR is so different from the other animal rescues.
 Unfortunately, many rescues consider some animals to be unadoptable.
 Unadoptable means that if a cat or dog is six years old or older, then they will not take those animals because they will not be able to find their forever homes.
 Simply put, rescues and shelters cannot make money off of older animals.